Fiji qualify for 2019 World Cup after beating Tonga

 The third-placed team then face a playoff against a European side, with the loser of that game entering the repechage tournament.

-(Reporting by Greg Stutchbury in Auckland; Editing by Peter Rutherford)
+Reporting by Greg Stutchbury in Auckland; Editing by Peter Rutherford